 What Are Gallstones?

-Gallstones are small, hardened deposits that form inside the gallbladder.
-They are usually made of cholesterol, bile salts, or waste products.
+Gallstones are small, hardened deposits that form inside the gallbladder, a condition medically known as cholelithiasis.
+These calculi are usually made of cholesterol, bile salts, or waste products.
 In most cases, gallstones cause abdominal pain, bloating, or nausea, especially after eating fatty meals.
+They can be present in different sizes such as gallstones 1 cm, 6mm & 9 mm, and symptoms often depend on their size and position within the gallbladder.

 What Is Gallbladder Cancer?

 Gallbladder cancer is a rare but serious disease where abnormal cells grow in the lining of the gallbladder.
-Unlike gallstones, it often does not show clear symptoms until it is advanced, making it more dangerous if ignored.
+Unlike gallstones, it often does not show clear symptoms until it is advanced, making it more dangerous if ignored, especially in some cases where a large gallstone may be present alongside the disease.

 Similarities in Symptoms: Why Confusion Happens: